SWEN90009-2024/SC-BlueRing/docs/agile ceremonies/Sprint-1 review.md

 4. **Project Elicitation and Requirements**:
    - The structure of the project elicitation was commendable, effectively addressing project issues, goals, and challenges.
    - The team demonstrated thorough preparation for the client interview, clearly defining roles and responsibilities.
-   - **Action**: Roles and responsibilities could be further refined for clarity and conciseness.
+   - **Action**: Further refine roles and responsibilities for clarity and conciseness.

 5. **Task Tracking and Meetings**:
-   - More meetings should be documented, including mentor meetings, to ensure comprehensive progress tracking.
+   - Document more meetings, including mentor meetings, to ensure comprehensive progress tracking.
-   - **Action**: Tasks discussed in meetings should have clear assignees, due dates, and be consistently tracked to facilitate accountability and progress monitoring.
+   - **Action**: Ensure tasks discussed in meetings have clear assignees, due dates, and are consistently tracked to facilitate accountability and progress monitoring.

 ## Key Outcomes